oggcamp/oggcamp.github.io/_posts/2024-10-06-know-before-you-go.md

 **Merchandise/Raffle**

 As always, we have OggCamp merch available for you to remember your weekend by!
 Both t-shirts and mugs will be available at our stand in the ‘Pioneer Room’, where you’ll also find tables to socialise, play your favourite tabletop games, do ad-hoc demos of your projects, or just chat to our friendly team and sponsors.
 If you’ve pre-ordered merch, please make sure you have your ticket ready showing you’ve pre-ordered, and we’ll be sure to get it to you from the stock we’ve set aside!
 We’ll also be selling tickets for the OggCamp raffle with plenty of great prizes on offer including a BeeLink mini PC, PiCar, Android tablet and more!
-Tickets will be available using **_cash_** only, so please make sure to bring some along with you!
+Raffle tickets will be available using **_cash_** only, so please make sure to bring some along with you!

 **Social events**